tuovinenemma/ConnectFour/documentation/weeklyreports/testing_document.md

 The unit tests test that the board is created correctly and different win scenarios.

 ## Test coverage
-For running the tests use command
+For getting the test coverage use command:
 ```
 poetry run invoke coverage-report
 ```